hms-networks/FlexyIgnitionDemo/README.md

 >Take note of the URL in your browser's address bar, as this will be required in later setup steps.

-**Step 5:** Download the latest HMS Ewon Connector from the EwonConnector GitHub releases page, found here: [https://github.com/hms-networks/EwonConnector/releases](https://github.com/hms-networks/EwonConnector/releases "https://github.com/hms-networks/EwonConnector/releases").
+**Step 5:** Download the latest HMS Ignition Ewon Connector from the IgnitionEwonConnector GitHub releases page, found here: [https://github.com/hms-networks/IgnitionEwonConnector/releases](https://github.com/hms-networks/IgnitionEwonConnector/releases "https://github.com/hms-networks/IgnitionEwonConnector/releases").

 >To download, expand the `Assets` menu under the latest Ignition 8 release, and click on the first file, commonly named `EwonConnector-8-X.Y.Z.zip`, where X.Y.Z is the version number.
 Please note that the minimum supported version is 1.1.7.

 **Step 6:** After the download is complete, extract the contents to a folder of your choice.

-**Step 7:** Install the HMS Ewon Connector by going to the `Config` tab in Ignition, clicking `Modules` and then choosing `Install or Upgrade a Module...`.
+**Step 7:** Install the HMS Ignition Ewon Connector by going to the `Config` tab in Ignition, clicking `Modules` and then choosing `Install or Upgrade a Module...`.
 Click `Choose File` and select the .modl file from the contents you've just extracted, then click `Install`.

-**Step 8:** After installation of the HMS Ewon Connector, browse to the Ewon Connector configuration by going to the `Config` tab in Ignition, and clicking `Ewon Connector`, located under the `Tags` heading.
+**Step 8:** After installation of the HMS Ignition Ewon Connector, browse to the Ewon Connector configuration by going to the `Config` tab in Ignition, and clicking `Ewon Connector`, located under the `Tags` heading.

 **Step 9:** Ensure that the `Name` field is set to "Ewon".
 This field is case-sensitive, so values such as "eWon" will impair demo functionality.